 Back to blog

-The DNS mistake that silently breaks every email you send
+The duplicate DNS mistake that silently bin-bags your outbound emails

 SPF (Sender Policy Framework) is a DNS record that tells receiving mail servers which servers are authorised to send email on behalf of your domain.
 When someone receives an email from you, their server looks up your SPF record and checks whether the sending server is on the list.
 If it is, good.
 If not, the email fails SPF.